VeryGoodOpenSource/very_good_cli/bricks/test_optimizer/CONTRIBUTING.md

 To develop for Very Good CLI's test optimizer, you will need to become familiar with our processes and conventions detailed [here](../../CONTRIBUTING.md).

-> **Note**: The test optimizer brick is not published at [Brickhub](brickhub.dev).
+> **Note**: The test optimizer brick is not published at [Brick Hub](brickhub.dev).
 It is not intended to be used by the general public.
 Instead, it has been designed to work closely with Very Good CLI's `test` command.

 ## Setting up your local development environment